TanmoySG/wunderDB/documentation/README.md

 ## Users

-Like most databases, wdb uses `users` as the primary "agents" that commit operations, i.e. to perform most operations the requests would need to be requested by a user that exists in wdb.
+Like most databases, wdb Users/User Profiles, `users` are the primary "agents" that commit operations, i.e. to perform most operations the requests would need to be requested by a user that exists in wdb.
 User profile-led operations also helps in access control, by allowing only certain operations to a user.

 Each wdb instance has an **administrator** user, with WDB Super-Admin Role `wdb_super_admin_role`, that grants all available privileges on all entities (all databases and collections).
 The administrator can perform all operations on all entities.